cloudflare/cloudflare-docs/content/workers/examples/cron-trigger.md

 ## Set Cron Triggers in Wrangler

-Refer to [Cron Triggers](/workers/configuration/cron-triggers/) for more information on how to add a Cron Trigger.
+Refer to [Cron Triggers](/workers/configuration/cron-triggers/) for more informataion on how to add a Cron Trigger.

 If you are deploying with Wrangler, set the cron syntax (once per hour as shown below) by adding this to your `wrangler.toml` file: